Bat flip

-In baseball, a bat flip is the throwing of a baseball bat in such a way that it rotates several times before landing.
-It is typically done by a batter to show off after hitting a home run.
-This is in contrast to the usual practice of dropping the bat straight down as the batter begins running to first base.
+In baseball, a bat flip is the throwing of a baseball bat after a hit so that it travels an unusual distance or rotates more than once before landing.
+It is typically done by a batter to show off after hitting a home run, and contrasts with the usual practice of simply dropping the bat as the batter begins running to first base.

 Asia and Latin America

 Bat flipping is popular in Asian and Latin American baseball leagues.
-In South Korea, the bat flipping tradition dates back to the 1990s, and has become increasingly frequent in the Korea Baseball Organization.
+In South Korea, the bat flipping tradition dates to the 1990s, and has become increasingly frequent in the Korea Baseball Organization.
 It is not considered disrespectful and there is no retaliation in the Korean League.
 In the Korean language, bat flips are referred as ppa-dun (빠던), a portmanteau of the first syllables of the words for "bat" and "throw".
 The practice is also common in Japan and Taiwan.

 Canada and the United States

-In Canada, and the United States, bat flips have traditionally been considered rude and inconsistent with baseball etiquette.
-Traditional etiquette and the unwritten rules of baseball espouse humility and discourage actions which may be interpreted as arrogant or showing up the opponents.
-Torii Hunter, a retired Major League Baseball player and fan of bat flips in Korean baseball, has stated that a player throwing a bat in such a manner during a game in the United States would likely face retaliation in a subsequent at bat, such as being hit by a pitch.
-In April 2015, Los Angeles Dodgers right fielder Yasiel Puig stated that he would flip his bat less frequently because he wanted "to show American baseball that [he's] not disrespecting the game."
+In Canada and the United States, bat flips have traditionally been considered rude and inconsistent with baseball etiquette.
+Traditional etiquette and the unwritten rules of baseball espouse humility and discourage actions that may be interpreted as arrogant or showing up the opponents.
+Torii Hunter, a retired Major League Baseball player and fan of bat flips in Korean baseball, has said that a player throwing a bat in such a manner during a game in the United States would likely face retaliation in a subsequent at bat, such as being hit by a pitch.
+In April 2015, Los Angeles Dodgers right fielder Yasiel Puig said that he would flip his bat less frequently because he wanted "to show American baseball that [he's] not disrespecting the game."

 José Bautista bat flip

 During Game 5 of the 2015 American League Division Series between the Texas Rangers and the Toronto Blue Jays, Toronto outfielder José Bautista executed what Andrew Keh of The New York Times described as possibly "the most ostentatious bat flip in MLB history" after hitting a go-ahead, three-run home run off Rangers relief pitcher Sam Dyson.
-Bautista wrote an article about the bat flip published in November 2015 in The Players' Tribune.
+The benches would clear twice in that inning after the home run.
+Bautista was criticized for the bat flip, which he attributed to a failure to understand differences in cultural backgrounds of players, which he said was unplanned and was "caught up in the emotion of the moment".
 He said he "didn't plan it.
 It just happened", and that he was "caught up in the emotion of the moment" when he flipped the bat.
-Bautista was criticized for the bat flip, which he attributed to a failure to understand differences in cultural backgrounds of players.
+Emotions among players and fans had already been high prior to Bautista's bat flip, as earlier in that inning a routine toss from the Toronto catcher back to the pitcher unintentionally struck the bat of Texas's Shin-Soo Choo which allowed Rougned Odor to run home to score the go-ahead run, causing an 18 minutes delay as angry home fans tossed beer cans and garbage onto the field while video review overturned the call on the field and permitted Odor's score.